Wave of syringe attacks mar France’s street music festival

 Apart from those suspects, more than 370 people were detained during the festival on various charges, including nearly 90 people in Paris.

-Fourteen participants in the festivities were seriously injured, including a 17-year-old hospitalised after being found sitting on the street with stab wounds to the lower abdomen.
+Fourteen participants in the festivities were seriously injured, including a 17-year-old hospitalized after being found sitting on the street with stab wounds to the lower abdomen.

 Thirteen members of law enforcement were also injured.